 FIRE PREVENTION & EDUCATION

-Fire Prevention consists of three full-time Fire Prevention Inspectors, reporting to the Fire Chief.
+Fire Prevention consists of two full-time Fire Prevention Inspectors, reporting to the Fire Chief.

 Public Education is a definite priority to the Fort Erie Fire Department.
-About a dozen volunteer firefighters are dedicated to that purpose, using our public safety trailer, extinguisher trainer and many more training techniques to educate.
-A volunteer public safety team has been assembled to assist in the door to door smoke alarm program.
-Other events are Sparky's Birthday party, a fire safety play and numerous school and festival visits.
+About a dozen volunteer public educators are dedicated to that purpose, using our public safety trailer, extinguisher trainer and many more training techniques to educate.
+A volunteer public safety team has been assembled to assist in the door to door smoke alarm program called S.A.F.E (SMoke Alarms Fort Erie).
+Other events are Sparky's Community Safety Day and numerous school and festival visits.

 The Fort Erie Fire Department is comprised of a 100% volunteer suppression complement.
 The Fire Chief and Deputy Chief respond to structure fires, motor vehicle accidents and other calls as necessary.